JeffCoster/merge/ex1.md

 This example is for a simple list of products, using some mock json source data for shoes.
 Each product having a sub list of shoe sizes.
-As a prior step it is assumed that a html developer has created the static html and embedded the content to prototype what the page would look like for two products.
+As a prior step it is assumed that a html developer has created the static html, and embedded the content to prototype how the page would look for  a list of two products.

 This is how that prototype page would display:

 <img src="ex1/Ex1_1.png" width="20%" height="20%" > Product List - Static Prototype</img>

-The task of this example, is to use Merger, to dynamically render the page, using some mock json source data for a list of shoes.

 ### Ex1 Step1: Creating the html Template

-In this step the example static content is removed and the repeated sections of the prototype page are collapsed to form single hidden 'section templates' of the html required for instances of the section.
+In this step the example static content is removed, fro the protype, and the repeated sections for the products are collapsed to form a hidden 'section template'; containing the mark up for a single product.

 > It is possible to go straight to the step of building an html template, without a prototype page with example static content.
 However, it is easier to illustrate what Merger requires of a template, by having the static prototype and turning that into a template.

-The following shows the prototype html body, with embedded content:
+The following shows the prototype html body; with embedded content:

 ```html
 <body>